 Protein: This can be plant or animal based (beans, lentils, chicken, salmon, hard-boiled egg, nuts, seeds)

 Healthy Fat: My favorites include avocado, nuts, seeds, olives, homemade dressing

 Admittedly it does take some time to wash and chop all those veggies.
+But I actually kind of enjoy the mindfulness of it.
 I suggest prepping ahead in batches as much as possible so the ingredients are ready-to-go and can easily be thrown together when you’re ready to eat something.

 The most important thing is to make it your own and make it delicious!
 That way you’ll want to eat it and you’ll look forward to the next one.
-As we all strive to get more colorful plants in our diet, Nourish Bowls offer us an easy and tasty way to do just that.